Updated May 20, 2025

 From Article to Review

-Notice that there’s no title for the review.
-Technically speaking, it doesn’t have one; instead, the journal lists the review under the details for the book being reviewed (more on that below).
+Notice that there’s no quoted title for the review.
+Technically speaking, it doesn’t have one; instead, in place of a title, Critical Inquiry simply lists the bibliographic details for the book at the head of the review (more on that below).

 If it did have a title—as many reviews do, especially reviews published in newspapers and magazines—that title would be added in quotation marks.
 Otherwise, the format is the same:

 Gruesz, Kirsten Silva.
 “Title of Review.”
-Review of . . .
+Review of Planetary Longings, . . .

 With or without a title, the revised version of the citation tells us (a) that the article is a review and (b) who is reviewing what, and by whom.
 This requires some manual intervention, but the extra steps make the citation easier to understand.